 This bibliography is drawn from books published between 1995 and 2020.
 While some award-winners and bestsellers are included, part of the goal is to feature underappreciated gems.
 SEE ALSO Ongoing Coverage of Native Books at Cynsations, Home and Classroom Teaching: Native American Children’s Teens’ Books & Resources, and Native American Children’s and Young Adult Book Bibliographies and Educator Resources.

 APPLE IN THE MIDDLE by Dawn Quigley (Turtle Mountain Chippewa)(North Dakota University Press, 2018) Fifteen-year-old Apple Starkington struggles to find how she belongs at school and at home.
 It isn’t until Apple spends the summer with her grandparents on the Turtle Mountain Reservation that she starts to connect to her family and her culture.
 By doing so, she finds acceptance and healing.
+Ages 10-up.
 Recommendation by Stephani Eaton.
 More on this title from Cynsations.

 THE BIRCHBARK HOUSE by Louise Erdrich (Turtle Mountain Chippewa)(Hyperion, 1999).
 Readers will be engaged by appealing protagonist, Omakayas, educated by this glimpse at Ojibwe daily life, and perhaps inspired to look at history with an eye to different points of view.
 Ages 8-up.
 Look for more books in the series.